SofiaBariami/qube_project/testing_virtual-sites/3-methylpyridine/README.md

             p_vs_params[8]= 0;
 ```
 Then sire must be compiled again.
-The folders for the sire installation are at:
+The folders for the sire installation are on Plato, at:
 `/export/users/sofia/Software/sire_vs/Sire`
 The name of the application should be `/export/users/sofia/sire-vs.app`